How Unity in the Church Happens

 We don’t love one another as Christ has loved us.

-This article is adapted from “Staying the Course” in BCL's October 2021 Newsletter.
+This article is adapted from “How Unity in the Church Happens” in BCL’s October 2021 Newsletter.